holland01/YAQ3R/README.md

 parallel to).

-So, that's next on the TODO list: fix this bucket split issue
+So, that's next on the TODO list: fix this bucket split issue.